-The first four terms of the course are identical with the Mathematics course, but thereafter students have the opportunity to specialise.
+The first four terms of the course are identical to the Mathematics course, but thereafter students have the opportunity to specialise.
 There is considerable flexibility between this course and Mathematics, with the ability to change in either direction until well into the second year.

 The course at St Peter's

-First and second year students are taught in small group tutorials alongside the mathematicians in the College.
-Third and fourth year students receive specialised teaching in probability and statistics in departmentally-based inter-collegiate classes.
+First and second-year students are taught in small group tutorials alongside the mathematicians in the College.
+Third and fourth-year students receive specialised teaching in probability and statistics in departmentally-based inter-collegiate classes.

 Professor Christl Donnelly CBE

 Professor Lionel Mason